 Strategic Plan and Progress

-The 2014-2019 Strategic Plan provides a clear blueprint forward in Washington State University’s pursuit of becoming one of the nation’s leading land-grant universities.
-Finalized in the spring of 2014, the plan acknowledges the changing environment in which WSU – and every other higher education institution in the country – operates today in terms of funding models, the impact of technology, and the changing demographic of our student body.
-It also places more emphasis on accountability, transparency and institutional effectiveness.
+The WSU System Strategic Plan for 2020-2025 provides a clear blueprint forward in Washington State University’s pursuit of becoming one of the nation’s leading land-grant universities.
+The plan acknowledges the changing environment in which WSU – and every other higher education institution in the country – operates today in terms of funding models, the impact of technology, and the changing demographic of our student body.
+It also places emphasis on accountability, transparency and institutional effectiveness.

 Promoting Academic Ways to Success